amytakeuchi/Bayesian-MMM-Calibrated-with-Incrementality/README.md

 ### Recommendations

-- **Decrease**: TV (most oversaturated — largest gap above its 90% threshold) and YouTube (moderately oversaturated — just past threshold)
+- **Decrease**: TV (most oversaturated — largest gap above its 90% threshold, and ROI interval crosses zero, consistent with near-zero marginal return) and YouTube (moderately oversaturated — just past threshold, ROI interval also near/below zero)
-- **Hold / reallocate cautiously**: Search — sitting almost exactly at its saturation point, so there's limited headroom for efficient increases
+- **Hold / reallocate cautiously**: Search — sitting almost exactly at its saturation point with limited headroom; its ROI point estimate is highest but too uncertain (and likely mis-scaled) to size a reallocation from directly
-- **Do not reallocate toward Social** until its saturation curve issue (currently negative/invalid) is diagnosed and fixed — its "under-saturated" status is not currently trustworthy
+- **Do not reallocate toward Social** until both (a) its saturation curve issue (currently negative/invalid) and (b) the ROI scaling bug are diagnosed and fixed — its "under-saturated" status is not currently trustworthy
-- **Test**: Quarterly experiments to validate shifts, prioritizing a TV spend-down test first given the clearest signal of oversaturation
+- **Test**: Quarterly experiments to validate shifts, prioritizing a TV spend-down test first given the clearest and most consistent signal (saturation curve + near-zero ROI) of oversaturation

-> ⚠️ **Note:** The optimizer's expected lift (5–15%) and dollar-impact figures
+> ⚠️ **Note:** The optimizer's expected lift (5–15%) and dollar-impact
-> were likely generated using the same incorrect ($0) current-spend inputs.
+> figures, and this ROI chart, were likely generated using the same
-> These should be **re-run with corrected scaled spend values** before the
+> incorrect/mis-scaled spend inputs. **Both should be re-run** — the spend
+> scaling fixed for current-spend, and the ROI calculation checked for a
-> numbers in this section are finalized, as the reallocation direction has
+> units mismatch — before any numbers in this section are finalized.
+The
-> changed (YouTube moves from "increase" to "decrease").
+> reallocation *direction* (decrease TV and YouTube, hold Search, exclude
+> Social) is reasonably well-supported across both charts, but the
+> *magnitudes* (ROI values, expected lift %, dollar impact) are not yet
+> reliable.
+---
 <p align="center">
   <img src="figures/04_roi_by_channel.png" width="800" title="ROI Analysis and Uncertainty">
 </p>